Felipelv199/the-dashboard/README.md

 ```
 http://localhost:8080/upload
 ```
 You will need to pass the export_dataframe.xlsx file.
+If the file was successfully uploaded, it will redirect you to this url *http://localhost:8080/graphs*.

 You are good to go!